eshaffer321/BankOfAmerica-2-GoogleSheet-API/README.md

 NODE_ENV=
 ```
 ## How it works
 There are 2 important files that help the api insert transcation into the sheet.
-The first is called `rules.json`.
-This use regular expressions to match properties of a transcation, and recategorize based on the item.
+The first is called [rules.json](https://github.com/eshaffer321/boa-spreadsheet-api/blob/master/static/rules.json).
+This use regular expressions to match properties of a transaction, and re-categorize based on the item.
 This allows custom rules to be implemented for categorizations.
-The second file is `ranges.json`.
+The second file is [ranges.json](https://github.com/eshaffer321/boa-spreadsheet-api/blob/master/static/ranges.json).
 This defines what the column numbers are for each of the category types.

 # Testing
 To run the test run: